hzla/pk3ds_for_dynamic_calc/README.md

 Do not change any file names

 ### Step 5:
-Navigate to the folder containing pk3ds in terminal/command line
+Navigate to the folder containing your exported txt files in terminal/command line

 create a new empty folder titled `output`

 run `ruby parse.rb GEN`

 GEN is either `6` or `7`

+For example `ruby parse.rb 7`

 ### Step 6: